Andover railway station (England)

 Andover railway station serves the town of Andover, Hampshire, England.
 The station is served and operated by South Western Railway.
 It is 66 mi 19 chain down the line from London Waterloo on the West of England Main Line.

-According to the Office of Rail Regulation statistics on rail trends for the year 2019-20, 1,152,576 exits and entries were made at Andover rail station, making it the 15th most used rail station in the county of Hampshire (including the unitary authority areas of Portsmouth City Council and Southampton City Council).
+According to the Office of Rail Regulation Statistics on Rail Trends, during 2019 to 2020, 1,152,576 exits and entries were made at Andover rail station, making it the 15th most used rail station in the county of Hampshire (including the unitary authority areas of Portsmouth City Council and Southampton City Council).

 History

-The station was opened on 3 July 1854 and was previously known as Andover Junction, as it stood at the junction of the Exeter-London line and the now-defunct Midland and South Western Junction Railway running between Cheltenham, Swindon, Andover and Southampton Terminus.
+The station was opened on 3 July 1854, and was previously known as Andover Junction, as it stood at the junction of the Exeter-London line and the now-defunct Midland and South Western Junction Railway running between Cheltenham, Swindon, Andover and Southampton Terminus.
 Andover had a second station, Andover Town, to the south of the junction station on the line to Redbridge that was often called the Sprat and Winkle Line.
 This route fell victim to the Beeching Axe in September 1964, three years after passenger trains had been withdrawn from the M&SWJR line.

 Opened by the London and South Western Railway (LSWR), it became part of the Southern Railway during the Grouping of 1923.
 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.

 When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.

 Motive Power Depots

 The LSWR opened a small locomotive depot a short distance past the junction in 1854, which was damaged in 1856 by a locomotive boiler explosion.
 The Swindon Marlborough and Andover Railway (SM&AR) also built a depot next to the station in 1882.
 The LSWR depot was destroyed by fire in 1896 and was replaced by a larger depot next to the SM&AR shed in 1903.
-The SM&AR was closed by the Western Region of British Railways in 1958 and demolished soon afterwards.
+The SM&AR shed was closed by the Western Region of British Railways in 1958 and was demolished soon afterwards.
 The LSWR depot was in the Southern Region and survived until June 1962.